The gender gap was expected to be historic. Instead, women voted much as they always have.

 Some political scientists were reluctant to draw clear findings from exit poll data, because of some inconsistency in different exit polls and concerns that corrections due to the coronavirus pandemic and the shift to mail-in ballots may have led to problematic numbers.
 For example, polls conducted by Edison Research show that college-educated White women and White men were split fairly evenly between Biden and Trump, while other polling services show this group of women leaning toward Biden.

-But Wolbrecht said she was interested to see some preliminary exit polling suggest that while a majority of White women without college degrees continued to back Trump, a small percentage moved away from him and toward Biden.
-She hypothesized that this may have been a result of the economic recession amid the pandemic, which has fallen hardest on women and mothers overburdened by child care roles and overrepresented in industries such as retail and hospitality.
+But Wolbrecht said she was interested to see some preliminary exit polling suggest that while a majority of White women without college degrees continued to back Trump, a small percentage moved toward Biden.
+She hypothesized that this may have been a result of the economic recession amid the pandemic, which has fallen hardest on women and mothers overburdened by child-care roles and overrepresented in industries such as retail and hospitality.

 The women’s labor force participation rate is its lowest level in 32 years, according to analysis from the National Women’s Law Center.
 Women account for 54.5 percent of the nearly 10.1 million jobs lost in the economy since February.